bitburner-official/bitburner-src/src/Tutorial/ui/doc/basic/stockmarket.md

 Stock prices are updated every ~6 seconds.

-Whether a stock's price moves up or down is determined by RNG.
+Whether a stock's price moves up or down is random.
 However, stocks have properties that can influence the way their price moves.
 These properties are hidden, although some of them can be made visible by purchasing the Four Sigma (4S) Market Data upgrade.
 Some examples of these properties are: